Search waiting | Matsusada Precision

 This image explains contact resistance and wiring resistance.

-When connecting the remote sensing wires to the load to compensate for voltage drops, the power supply will gain output in order to sustain the set voltage.
+When connecting the remote sensing wires to the load to compensate for voltage drops, the power supply will increase its output voltage to compensate and maintain the set voltage at the load.

 Surprised mark Caution Please check the following points of using remote sensing.